VictorFajardo/employee-feedback-app/README.md

 - Each review has a singular employee/reviewer assignment.
 (Multiples reviewers per review will requiere some adjusment into the logic).
 - After a review is created the *review id* is added to the user assigned to perform the review.
 All the reviews assigned to a reviewer will be showed on the reviewer dashboard.
 - Reviewers can sign in into the app and review/submit all the reviews assigned to them.
-- Since is a demo app, the user are load in total from Firebase, in a real app, the users will be loaded in batches with a pagination system to prevent to load the whole database.
-In the create a review page the users dropdown will be showed with an autocomplete system (backend work) for the same reason.
-- Since is a demo app, the reviews are load in total from Firebase, in a real app, the reviews will be loaded in batches with a pagination system to prevent to load the whole database.
-In the user's reviews the reviews will be showed from a filtered system (backend work) for the same reason.

 Database reviews collection extructure
 ```